 Virtually every trip back to Boston for us necessitates a stop at the Museum of Fine Arts (MFA for locals).
 The stop was particularly important on this trip.
 First, it was our first time back since the opening of the wonderful new Art of the Americas Wing.
 Second, we just so happened to arrive (what a coincidence!) during the museum’s big new Dale Chihuly exhibit.

 The Chihuly show, as always, met our expectations.
 As with our blog on the July 4th celebration, we will let pictures of the exhibition tell the story.
 Following are examples of some of his spires, persians, seaforms, ikebana, floats, chandeliers and fiori, both alone and arranged on walls and in ceilings and boats.

 And our favorite of all his designs, the graceful, ethereal baskets.

 The New MFA—and the Old

-Although we were certainly disappointed that the museum’s modern (from 1970 on) section is not yet open, and that a number of pieces that we enjoy are not currently available for viewing, we did have a chance, albeit brief, to reacquaint ourselves with some of our old Impressionist friends, including Monet, Van Gogh, Renoir and Rodin.
+Unfortunately, the museum’s modern (from 1970 on) section was not yet open.
+A number of our favorite pieces were not currently available for viewing.
+But we did have a chance, albeit brief, to reacquaint ourselves with some of our old Impressionist friends, including Monet, Van Gogh, Renoir, and Rodin.